Find the magnitude and direction angle for each vector. Round ang... | Study Prep in Pearson+

 Vector Magnitude

 The magnitude of a vector represents its length and is calculated using the Pythagorean theorem.
-For a vector with components (x, y), the magnitude is √(x² + y²).
-This gives a non-negative scalar value indicating the vector's size.
+For a vector 〈x, y〉, the magnitude is √(x² + y²).
+This gives a non-negative scalar value indicating the vector's size regardless of direction.

 Recommended video: